 -

-Give latex a full break-in window before you decide it’s “too bouncy” or “too firm.”
+Give latex a full break-in period before deciding it’s “too bouncy” or “too firm.”

 -

-Use a sturdy foundation; a stable base helps latex feel more consistent night to night.
+Use a sturdy foundation so the mattress feels consistent night to night.

 -